YurongYou/rlTORCS/README.md

 * learning rate: `7e-5`

 ## [Optional] Further Customization
 In this section, I explain how I modify the environment.
-If you are not intended to further customize the environment, you can just skip this section.
+If you do not attempt to further customize the environment, you can just skip this section.

 All modifications on the original TORCS source code are indicated by a `yurong` marker.